Sunday, September 28, 2003

 Monday, September 22, 2003

-I have had hyperemesis gravidarum (HG) three times.
+I have had hyperemesis gravidarum three times.

 I took three pregnancy tests that I bought online.
 One: negative.
 Two: negative.
 Three: negative.
 Why all these pregnancy tests?
 Because I was feeling kinda barfy before I even missed a period.
 Negative, negative, negative.
 I went to a doctor's appointment.
 They wanted to do X-rays.
 I said, "I can't, I'm pregnant."